 Jeff lives near Parker with his wife and three children.
 When not working, he enjoys skiing, boating, camping and the occasional Jimmy Buffett concert.

 Dan Niemela, P.G., assists clients with development and maintenance of physical and legal surface and ground water supplies, including water rights investigations, water supply planning and ground water analyses.
 His expertise includes augmentation plans, water right change of use, historical consumptive use, well construction, well pumping tests, ground water modeling, design and testing of recharge facilities, regional water resource planning, water right valuations, and field data interpretation.
 Additionally, he is a recognized expert in Denver Basin aquifer water supply evaluations and planning.

 Dan earned a Bachelor of Arts in Geology with distinction from Colorado College and has completed graduate course work at the Colorado School of Mines.
 He is a registered Professional Geologist in the State of Wyoming.

 Dan serves as a Technical Director-at-Large of the Colorado Water Well Contractor’s Association (CWWCA) and was honored as its Member of the Year in 2013.

 Jon earned a Bachelor of Science in Civil Engineering from the University of Wyoming and is a registered Professional Engineer in the States of Colorado and Wyoming.
-He is on the Board of Directors of the American Water Resources Association Colorado Section, and is a member of the American Council of Engineering Companies of Colorado and the American Society of Civil Engineers.
+He is a current Board Member and past President of the Colorado Section of the American Water Resources Association.
+He is also a member of the American Water Resources Association, American Council of Engineering Companies of Colorado – Water Resources Committee and the American Society of Civil Engineers.

 Jon lives in Lakewood with his wife and two sons.
 When not working, he enjoys rafting, snowmobiling, and spending time with his family.